Alake of Egbaland (title): Pre-Abeokuta history of the Alake

 According to oral tradition, the Alake, believed to be a descendant of Oduduwa, was the monarch of the Ake subgroup of the Egba.
 The Alake was likely under the power and influence of the Alaafin.
 The Aláké ruled in a region known as "Igbó Ẹ̀gbá," north of present day Abeokuta.
 There were over 20 kings that ruled Ake before the Ake settled in Abeokuta in 1830.
 The exact dates of their reigns are still unclear, and many of the names of the supposed kings are linked to oriki or nicknames.
 The first Alake to rule is said to be Ajalake, who may have ruled sometime in the 15th or 16th century.
 Laarun, an Alake of Egbaland who ruled during the 18th century, was the great-grandfather of Shomoye, the Bashorun of Egbaland through Laarun's son Lukoye.
 Lukoye was also the great-grandfather of the first Alake of Egbaland in Abeokuta, Okukenu.
 Laarun was also a great-grandfather of Alake Jibodu.

 Larelu or Lelu Erigi was another Alake of Ake, and reigned sometime in the mid 1700s.
 He was the grandfather of the Egba warlord and leader Sodeke, through Sodeke's mother Efuwo.
+Efuwo was also mother to Ọba Okikilu, the last Akale to rule at Igbo-Egba.

 Jibodu was the pentultimate Alake in Igbo-Egba, and likely ruled during the turn of the 19th century.
 Jibodu was a son of Saade, who was a granddaughter of Alake Laarun.
 Many of Jibodu's descendants became Alake of Egbaland when the Egba moved to Abeokuta.